 After that, you’re free to unpack and explore.

 The first few days can be the hardest.
 You’ll need time to transition into treatment, develop new skills and learn to manage temptations.
 It’s the beginning of your road to recovery, and it’s your time.

 During this phase, you’ll stay on site without phone access (except for emergencies).
 That way you can focus on the changes occurring within yourself, without interruptions or distractions.
 You’re worth it.

 STEP 3—Get in a routine

 A big key to recovery is getting used to having structure in your life.
 After your transition phase, you’ll start settling into a daily routine that includes scheduled group treatments as well as opportunities such as yoga, pet therapy, exercise and trips to the community center.
-You can also start receiving visits from family and friends Wednesday’s from 5:30-6:45pm and Sunday’s from 9-11am.
+You can also start receiving visits from family and friends Wednesday’s from 5:30-6:45pm and Saturday’s from 1:45–3:45pm.

 We’ll provide a weekly schedule that outlines:

 - Group schedule

 - In-house activities